yannickdeturck/lagom-shop-scala/README.md

 Start up the project by executing `$ runAll`.

+Service are listed on [http://localhost:9008/services](http://localhost:9008/services).

+Frontend is available on [http://localhost:9000](http://localhost:9000).

 ## Importing the project in an IDE
 Import the project as an sbt project in your IDE.
 For more information, consult the official Lagom documentation on importing the project in [IntelliJ](https://www.lagomframework.com/documentation/1.3.x/scala/IntellijSbt.html) and [Eclipse](https://www.lagomframework.com/documentation/1.3.x/scala/EclipseSbt.html).